fury-gl/fury/docs/source/installation.rst

 ---------------------------

 FURY is based on VTK which uses OpenGL for all its rendering.
 For a headless rendering, we recommend to install and use Xvfb software on linux or OSX.
 Since Xvfb will require a X server, we also recommend to install XQuartz package on OSX.
-After these installation you have 2 options to run FURY tests:
+After these installations you have 2 options to run FURY tests:

 - First option::